ksigWyatt/OperatingSystems/README.md

 # Operating Systems - COP 4610

 This repo is a workspace for all homework assignments that were worked on in my senior Operating Systems class.
-The class emphasised C/C++ languages in order to take advantage of the system calls on various systems.
+The class emphasised C/C++ languages as well as the Java Runnable Library in order to take advantage of the system calls & threads on various systems.

 ## Topics
 - Threading